fireship-io/fireship.io/hugo/content/lessons/firebase-microservices-with-cloud-run/index.md

 ## Step 2: Dockerize It

-We can containerize the app and tell it to server on the `PORT` environment variable.
+We need to containerize the app and tell it to serve on the `PORT` environment variable.

 ### Create a Dockerfile